What Is Greenwashing?

 Brands have been falsely selling us love, happiness, eternal youth and who knows what else ever since advertising emerged!
 Happiness doesn't jump out of the Coca-Cola bottle, my eye lashes never look like Eva Longoria's in the Maybelline ad and I know, no creme will ever visibly remove 90% of my wrinkles.
 But we have been okay with brands saying these things for decades.

-The very tricky part about environmental marketing is that it is very difficult for consumers to verify claims made by brands.
+The very tricky part about is that it is very difficult for consumers to verify claims made by brands.
 I know when Coca-Cola doesn't make me happy or when that face creme is not giving me the advertised results.
-However, what is required to verify a brand's sustainability and ethical claims is transparency and in-depth knowledge of how and where products are made.
-And while now almost every brand has flashy corporate social responsibility page on their website, making bold statements about sustainability and ethics, very few actually present any evidence to back these claims.
+However, what is required to verify a 's and ethical claims is transparency and in-depth knowledge of how and where products are made.
+And while now almost every has flashy page on their website, making bold statements about and ethics, very few actually present any evidence to back these claims.

 What can customers do to avoid greenwashing?